citra-emu/citra-web/site/content/entry/citra-progress-report-2017-september.md

 deleted.

 But the 3DS allows games to add a 7th plane whose position is fully customizable.
-Although no games are known to use this feature right now, because it is indeed a feature of the 3DS' GPU, and because implementing it was fairly straightforward, [wwylele](https://github.com/wwylele) decided to just go ahead and do it, just in case someone decided to use it for some reason.
+Although no games are known to use this feature right now, it is indeed a feature of the 3DS' GPU.
+Because implementing it was fairly straightforward, [wwylele](https://github.com/wwylele) decided to just go ahead and implement it, in case someone decided to use it in the future.

 ## [Optimized Morton](https://github.com/citra-emu/citra/pull/2951) by [huwpascoe](https://github.com/huwpascoe)